 Lease Extension Calculator

 - It cannot give you the actual costs.
-In considering the likely total cost you should also bear in mind the leaseholder's liability for the landlord's costs.
+In considering the likely total cost, you should also bear in mind the leaseholder's liability for the landlord's costs.
 The eventual cost of the new lease will be the premium plus both your own and the landlord's "reasonable" professional costs.
 Stamp duty is also applicable above £125,000.
-These costs could be significant so be sure to get estimates from the professionals involved (likely to be at least solicitors and surveyors) before you decide to proceed.
+These costs could be significant, so be sure to get estimates from the professionals involved (likely to be at least solicitors and surveyors) before you decide to proceed.

 - Although we offer an advice guide, Lease extension - Valuation about valuations under the Leasehold Reform, Housing and Urban Development Act 1993 (as amended), you should remember that the law and the way property is valued can change over time and that local evidence can vary.
 It is therefore important that you take advice from a qualified professional such as a surveyor or property lawyer.

 I have read and understood the above disclaimer.